i4004/Simplify.Web/README.md

 dotnet new sweb.angular -n HelloWorldApplication
 ```

-Then just run create project via F5 (it will download all required nuget and npm packages at first build).
+Then just run project via F5 (it will download all required nuget and npm packages at first build).

 ## [Detailed documentation](https://github.com/i4004/Simplify.Web/wiki)